 Museum of Spanish Contemporary Art, Palma de Mallorca

-The Juan March Foundation was founded in 1955.
-Its mission was to support the arts, music, and social sciences.
-The Museum of Spanish Contemporary Art houses Colleccio March, a collection mainly of 20th century Spanish art.
-The Museum's home is a 17th century mansion.
-Originally a residence, it was redesigned as a museum in 1990.
+The Juan March Foundation, founded in 1955, was created to support the arts, music, and social sciences.
+The Museum of Spanish Contemporary Art houses the March Collection, a private collection assembled by March and focused mainly on 20th-century Spanish art.
+The museum itself is located in a 17th-century mansion, offering an intimate setting rather than a large-scale gallery experience.

 Want to visit this sight?
 Check out these Self-Guided Walking Tours in Palma de Mallorca.
 Alternatively, you can download the mobile app "GPSmyCity: Walks in 1K+ Cities" from Apple App Store or Google Play Store.
 The app turns your mobile device to a personal tour guide and it works offline, so no data plan is needed when traveling abroad.